indravz/Miscellaneous/readme-2.md

 Great team player, works efficiently without working into the wee hours.
 Expert at fixing emergency issues, handling urgent tasks with ease.
 Possesses a nuanced understanding of authentication.
 Approachable, eager, and quick, excelling even with challenging timelines.

+Your team collaboration in documentation was impressive.
+To enhance impact, strive for transparent communication on work progress and actively share your innovative ideas.
+Engaging in this way will boost team synergy and amplify your valuable contributions

 **Erfang:**

 Erfang is fantastic, super talented and hardworking.
 He's also friendly, always ready to chat 1-1 and help with problem-solving, providing valuable direction.
 His skills cover everything from business to front-end, back-end, and infrastructure.
 I've never seen such talent in one person!